pokemodding/pokeblack/CONTRIBUTING.md

+TODO: Rewrite for new toolchain and new binary comparison tools

 # Contributing to Pokémon Black Decompilation

 Thank you for your interest in contributing to the Pokémon Black decompilation project!
 This guide will help you get started.